D067659/tpmc_documentation/technical_documentation/ci_cd_approach.md

 Following these steps, a proper contribution towards the CI/CD philosophy is made.
 Moreover, it is a clean way of accomplishing and mastering the microservice architecture environment by automating as many aspects as possible.

 The Jenkinsfile can be found [here](https://github.com/hokedo/tpmc_master_service/blob/master/Jenkinsfile).
 It consists of the following stages (parts):

+1. Notification via Discord that the Jenkins Pipeline is triggered (the build is started)
+1. Relevant repository is cloned
+1. Docker builds the image of the service
+1. Automated tests (if specified) are executed
+1. The tested image is pushed to the deployment server
+1. Notification via Discord that the Jenkins Pipeline is finished (the build has finished)
+1. If an error occured at any stage: Notification via Discord that the Jenkins Pipeline ran into an error (the build has failed)